garris/cssRegressionTestingWithBackstopJS/readme.md

-<h3>The use case for visual regression tests</h3>
+<h3>A use-case for visual regression testing</h3>

 Do a search for CSS regression testing and a common theme becomes clear – breaking CSS is easy, testing it is hard.

 This was the case at the onset of a responsive CSS refactoring project I scoped for a large online retailer.
 Like many other web companies at the time, we were in the process of adding responsive behavior to a massive e-commerce web app, which was originally designed for 1024px desktop screens.

 I realized this would be a regression-prone job.
-Retrofitting multiple breakpoint behaviors would mean we would have a lot of hard-to-find display bugs.
+Retrofitting multiple breakpoint behaviors meant we would likely have a lot of hard-to-find display bugs.
 I needed a way for our engineers to automate bug discovery _before_ slamming our QA team with hundreds of ticky-tacky little layout issues.

-<h3>CSS testing options</h3>
+<h3>Where BackstopJS fits in</h3>

 The solution I wanted had to play nice with web-developers, that is, it would be easy to install locally, use familiar web-dev paradigms and give a reasonable amount of confidence that a selector change made for mobile isn't going to result in a hard-to-find bug in a desktop layout.